IcicleF/hrpc/README.md

 * Based on C++20 and asio
 * Use 64-bit integers as RPC identifiers
 * Accept only [trivial types](https://en.cppreference.com/w/cpp/language/classes#Trivial_class)
-* RPC handlers can tell server to stop
+* RPC handlers can acquire a handle to RPC server

 ## Prerequisites